 Aurelien Baillon is an endowed professor of economics of uncertainty at the Erasmus School of Economics.
 His work focuses on individual decision making under risk and ambiguity.
 Through both empirical and theoretical studies, his research addresses issues in subjective probability elicitation, models of attitude towards risk and ambiguity, and aggregation of expert opinions.

 Dr. Pieter Bakx

 Much of Pieter’s research is on the financing and organization of long-term care.
-Pieter graduated on a thesis on financial incentives in long-term care in 2015 and works as an assistant professor at the Institute of Health Policy and Management (Erasmus University Rotterdam).
+Pieter graduated on a thesis on financial incentives in long-term care in 2015 and works as an assistant professor at Erasmus School of Health Policy & Management (Erasmus University Rotterdam).
 He participates in the Netspar theme "Optimal saving and insurance for old age: the role of public long-term care insurance".

 Han Bleichrodt is a professor of behavioral economics at the Erasmus School of Economics.
 His research activities focus on establishing insights into the area of decisions – those made under uncertainty and those made over time.
 He has a particular interest in those decisions involving health.

-Igna Bonfrer is an Assistant Professor at the Institute of Health Policy and Management and also holds a position as Post-Doctoral Research Fellow at Harvard University.
+Igna Bonfrer is an Assistant Professor at Erasmus School of Health Policy & Management and also holds a position as Post-Doctoral Research Fellow at Harvard University.
 Her research aims to evaluate the intended and unintended consequences of health care financing reforms such as pay-for-performance and health insurance both in the US and in developing countries.